 But rather than have you randomly rummage around on our blog (you totally should!); We decided it would be great to have all the alternate tuning material in one place.

 So, in this guide to alternate tuning, you will find

-• Common alternate tunings you should try out
+•First, the common alternate tunings you should try out;

 There are countless hours of education and entertainment here, so prepare to break off contact with your loved ones and postpone that Netflix marathon.